Why Prescribed Fire?

 - Beverages and food for all volunteers

-- Air district permit fees (for Amador County)
+- Air district permit fees (free or varies by County)

 - Suggested donation for volunteer fire department participation: $250 per day per engine

-- A burn boss chosen by the landowner: varying costs
+- A burn boss hired by the landowner for higher complexity burns (cost varies)

-- Fuel used during burn day: varying costs
+- Fuel used during burn day (cost varies)

 Prescribed Burn Planning Resources